ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/_next-steps.md

 ---
-next_step_guidance: Try the Arm Mobile Studio learning path for an introduction to profiling and optimizing your applications.
+next_step_guidance: Learn more about how to optimize hardware ray tracing Lumen performance on Android devices.

-recommended_path: /learning-paths/smartphones-and-mobile/ams/
+recommended_path: /learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/

 further_reading:
     - resource: